-Graduate level courses offered inside or outside departments that are not used to meet previous requirements.
+Graduate level courses (6000, 7000, 8000) offered inside or outside departments that are not used to meet previous requirements.
+Students will typically take 12 additional journal club hours and 6-15 hours of approved electives.
 Elective courses must be approved by the student's faculty advisory committee.
-Additionally, students may take an additional 6 hours of PEP 8350 - Candidacy Project hours.
+Additionally, students may take an additional 6 hours of PEP 7397 Advanced Selected Topics in Human Performance.